DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    ```

    - Don't worry about `Exception: getaddrinfo: Servname not supported for ai_socktype`,
-   as Kubernetes containers will not have access to the host clock. _This is OK_.
+     as Kubernetes containers do not have access to the host clock. _This is OK_.
    - `OpenSSH configured to use AuthorizedKeysCommand ... no` _is expected_.
 This
      Rake task is checking for a local SSH server, which is actually present in the
      `gitlab-shell` chart, deployed elsewhere, and already configured appropriately.